 So whether you’re just starting out, or have been playing—or collecting—for years, there’s a Strat that fits exactly what you’re looking for.
 And how much is a Stratocaster?
 Well, the great thing is that there are Stratocasters for every budget and level of player, from absolute beginners, to rock stars.
 They range from about $99 at the lowest, to medium range Strats at a few hundred dollars, to upwards of $1,000 for American-made Strats.
 Custom and limited edition Stratocasters stretch much higher, into the thousands of dollars.

 Classic Stratocaster Features

-Before we get to all the variations, let’s take a look at your Stratocaster’s classic features:
+Before we get to all the variations, let’s take a look at some classic Stratocaster features:

-There are four major “families” in the Stratocaster line The major differences in the families are in the places where they are built, the quality of components, and the quality of fit and finish.
-They are (in order of increasing quality of components, fit and finish), Squier by Fender, Fender Stratocaster, Fender American Stratocaster, and Fender Custom Shop.
+There are four major “families” in the Stratocaster line.
+The major differences in the families are the places where they are built, the quality of the components, and the build technique.
+Some are more inexpensively made and others are handcrafted by masters using the finest available materials.
+The four families of Fender Stratocasters are (listed from lesser to greater quality): Squier Stratocaster, Stratocaster, American Stratocaster, and Fender Custom Shop Stratocaster.

 Squier by Fender

 The Stratocaster line begins with the entry-level Squier by Fender.
 These guitars are lower priced, but they aren’t knockoffs — they’re genuine, high-quality Strats made to Fender specs in the Far East (commonly Indonesia).